ropensci/roweb3/content/blog/2023-07-14-call-2023-champions-program/index.md

 description: We open the call for the second cohort of Champions and Mentors!
 ---

-We are pleased to open the call for the second cohort of Champions and mentors for the rOpenSci Champions Program 🎉 !
+We are pleased to open the call for the second cohort of **Champions and Mentors** for the rOpenSci Champions Program 🎉 !
 This program will continue to support our goal of identifying, recognizing, and rewarding passionate community members who help the community grow and improve.

 The Champions Program [is part of a series of activities and projects we are carrying out to ensure our research software serves everyone in our communities](/blog/2021/12/20/inclusive-leadership-program/), which means that it needs to be sustainable and open, and built __by and for all groups.__